Otto Orseolo: Dogeship

-In 1024, Pope John XIX confirmed Orso's right to hold Grado and confirmed the patriarchal rights of his see vis-à-vis Aquileia.
-However, Otto continued to use church appointments to his own personal and familial advantage and the enemies of the Orseoli in Venice, with popular support, moved to depose him in 1026.
-They arrested him, shaved his beard, and banished him to Constantinople.
-There he was well received by Constantine VIII, the uncle of his sister-in-law, who repealed trade privileges previously granted to the Republic under Pietro II.
+Otto found refuge in Constantinople, while his son Pietro sought shelter at the court of his uncle, King Stephen of Hungary.
+There he was well received by Constantine VIII, the uncle of his sister-in-law Maria Argyra, who repealed trade privileges previously granted to the Republic under Pietro II Orseolo.
 Not for nothing had Otto built up a good rapport with the emperors of Europe: the Holy Roman Emperor Conrad II likewise revoked Venetian trade privileges in response to his deposition.
 Stephen I of Croatia, at the instigation of Otto's son Pietro, attacked the coastal cities of Dalmatia, capturing several from Venice.